Open to Pitzer students only. Program options subject to change.

 Students must first apply through Pitzer’s Office of Study Abroad and International Programs.
 If accepted by Pitzer, students will then be asked to complete the Kwansei Gakuin application.

-Spring program: Early April to late July
+Spring program: mid-March to late July

 Students are required to take a Japanese language course as part of a full course load (unless they are taking courses taught in Japanese).
 In addition, students take the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai.